An orphan at 14, this man is now second oldest veteran in Six Nations, Ont., and has 2 families | CBC News

 But if he had, he wouldn't have earned the name everyone knows him by now — Ike.

 "They gave that to me in the military," he said.
-"Short for Issacs I guess."
+"Short for Isaacs I guess."

 Isaacs had been living in Six Nations with his grandmother since he was about three months old.